metauni/metauni.github.io/ai-safety/index.md

 title:
     AI safety reading group
 description:
-    ❝For thousands of years men dreamed of pacts with demons.
+    “For thousands of years men dreamed of pacts with demons.
-    Only now are such things possible.❞
+    Only now are such things possible.”
 ---

 <!--